nLab red herring principle

 Idea

-The mathematical red herring principle is the principle that in mathematics, a “red herring” need not, in general, be either red or a herring.
+The mathematical red herring principle is the principle that in mathematics, a “red herring” need not, in general, be red or a herring.

 Notes